medpaf/hawk/README.md

 `-deauth -target a -gateway <GATEWAY MAC> -iface <INTERFACE>`

-You can also choose your default wireless interface (configured in `files/conf.py`) as to perform the attack:
+You can also choose your default wireless interface (configured in `files/conf.py`) to perform the attack:

 `-deauth -target <TARGET MAC> -gateway <GATEWAY MAC> -iface d`